antronerds/r2-tutorials/original/R2Tutorials.md

 ---------------

 1. In the next window a selection of the groups can be made.
-Only the selected group will be displayed in the graph; the “one way Anova”/”student T test” test will be performed for data on both groups (of course, see explanation in step 4).
+Only the selected group will be displayed in the graph; the ï¿½one way Anovaï¿½/ï¿½student T testï¿½ test will be performed for data on both groups (of course, see explanation in step 4).
 In this case this we want to see both groups so keep the selection as is.
     [![](_static/images/DiffentialExpression_Selectgroup.png)**Figure
     3: Selecting groups for the
     graph**](Image:Image:DiffentialExpression_Selectgroup.png)
-2. Click ‘next’
+2. Click ï¿½nextï¿½